bradleymarques/MarsRoverCodeChallenge/README.md

 ## Instructions to Run

-... currently working on making this project distributable.
-So far it works on my machine in a Python 3.6.1 virtualenv.
-I need to give the project an environment setup feature.
+1. activate the virtualenvironment by navigating to the MarsRoverCodeChallenge directory and running `source rover-virtualenv/bin/activate`

-1. Edit the `example-input-file.txt` to include the input you would like to have run.
+2. Edit the `example-input-file.txt` to include the input you would like to have run.
-2. Run the program by executing `python3 main.py`
+3. Run the program by executing `python main.py`
+4. To exit the virtual environment, just run `deactivate`

 ### testing
-to be continued
+currently having trouble with test discovery.
+I would like `python -m unittest` to auto run all my tests.
+To run the tests of a class, run:
+- `python test/RoverTest.py`
+- `python test/RoverControllerTest.py`
+- `python test/ZoneTest.py`
+- `python test/InputParserTest.py`

 ## Design decisions
 I've broken the problem into three main parts: